 History of the Long Black

-When the Americano concept reached Australia, the drink took two key forms of customization with our friends down under, resulting in a stronger final beverage called a long black.
+When the Americano concept reached Australia, the specialty coffee drink took two key forms of customization with our friends down under, resulting in a stronger final beverage called a long black.
 The Long Black highlights the nuances of the espresso compared to the popular Americano.